An Ideal iPad Case for Little Kids

 Like it nor not, tablets have become an essential component of the parental toolbox.
 Devices like the iPad are the ultimate toy for many small children, but with one major drawback: they’re fragile!
 Fortunately, Chinese manufacturers are producing an excellent and inexpensive tablet case aimed at little kids.
-My wife and I, along with and many of our friends, trust our tablets to it.
+My wife and I, along with many of our friends, trust our tablets to it.
 Or, more to the point, we now trust our tablets to our toddlers.

 There are actually several cases produced by different companies, but they all share the same design.
 The particular variant we use is the HDE iPad mini Kids Case, which fits the first three generations of the iPad mini and costs only about $15.
 It’s made of soft EVA foam with a nice, grippy surface, and is available in 10 different colors.